jebax/Yearly-purchases-challenge/README.md

 Yearly Purchases Challenge

-This is a codewars 6kyu challenge:
+This is a codewars 6kyu challenge in Ruby:
 "Define a best_monthly method for a set of users, provided as an array with a group of users for each month.
 You must return a nested array of all users who made a purchase in every month, in the format [count, [all, users], next count, [next, users]], sorted by most purchases to least purchases."